6 Tips To Reduce VOCs In Your Home

 - Nail Polish

-Always check the label on the back for the ingredients list of any household cleaners and hygiene products that you purchase for yourself and/or your family.
+Tip: Always check the label on the back for the ingredients list of any household cleaners and hygiene products that you purchase for yourself and/or your family.

 Many furniture items throughout the home contain VOCs due to products applied during the manufacturing or treatment processes.
 These include sealants, flame-retardant coatings, and applications to decrease the likelihood of stains.

-Furniture Items That May Contain VOCs Include:
+Furniture Items Include:

 - Mattresses